wavefrontHQ/docs/pages/doc/wavefront_api.md

 ## API Tokens
-When using APIs outside of the Wavefront UI, you must pass a Wavefront API token in the `Authorization: Bearer` header.
+When using the API outside of the Wavefront UI, you must pass a Wavefront API token in the `Authorization: Bearer` header.
 For example, to return all alerts, invoke the following:

 ```shell
 curl 'https://<wavefront_instance>/api/v2/alert' --header 'Authorization: Bearer <wavefront_api_token>'